tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_algos/modeling_algos.md

 BRepBuilderAPI_MakeWire class can return the last edge added to the wire (Edge method).
 This edge can be different from the original edge if it was copied.

 The Error method returns a term of the *BRepBuilderAPI_WireError* enumeration:
-*WireDone* - no error occurred.
+* *WireDone* - no error occurred,
-*EmptyWire* - no initialization of the algorithm, an empty constructor was used.
+* *EmptyWire* - no initialization of the algorithm, an empty constructor was used,
-*DisconnectedWire* - the last added edge was not connected to the wire.
+* *DisconnectedWire* - the last added edge was not connected to the wire,
-*NonManifoldWire* - the wire with some singularity.
+* *NonManifoldWire* - the wire with some singularity.

 @subsection occt_modalg_3_7 Shell
 The shell is a composite shape built not from a geometry, but by the assembly of faces.